Ecommerce Newsletter Ideas to Help You Sell More

-Once you learn the strategies to do this, you’ll start to see them everywhere.
 The key is knowing your customer well.
-From there, toe the line between informational and sales-focused to create an engaging newsletter.
+Once you understand their preferences, you can toe the line between informational and sales-focused to create an engaging newsletter.

 Below, we’ll go through what an ecommerce newsletter is, why it’s unique, and how to write interesting newsletters that sell.
-We’ll also throw in examples of ecommerce businesses that do a superb job with their newsletters.
+We’ll also throw in examples of ecommerce brands that do a superb job with their newsletters to give you a little inspiration.

 What is an ecommerce newsletter?

 An ecommerce newsletter is a form of content marketing that doesn’t have sales as its primary purpose.
-Newsletters are mainly a way to stay in touch with customers or potential leads — those considering buying from you.
+Newsletters are mainly a way to stay in touch with customers or potential leads (people considering buying from you).

 Newsletters give readers added value without paying more money.
 Readers give you their attention and you give them information they want to know or find interesting.